Contribution of task-irrelevant stimuli to drift of neural representations: Similarity Matching

-Interestingly, the above decomposition does not involve the $M$ component of the parameters.
-Hence, the associated $\bm{\pi}$ coefficients can be found easily from the standard matrix perturbation results.
-This leads to:
+Interestingly, the above decomposition does not involve the $M$ component of the parameters, and is self-contained in terms of the $\bm{F}$ component.
+Hence, the associated $\bm{\pi}$ coefficients can be found from the standard matrix perturbation results.
+This leads to the following coefficients, which can be easily verified through simple algebra:

 The first set of coefficients ($\pi_k^{\mu,\nu}$) are essentially the Euclidean projections on the subspace $\bm{n}_k$.
-This makes sense, since this subspace is orthogonal to the other subspaces.
+In retrospect, this makes sense as this subspace is orthogonal to other subspaces.
 In contrast, the equations for $\pi_s^{i,j}$ and $\pi_t^{r,s}$ deviate from orthogonal Euclidean projections.